Language

 I=1 V=5 X=10 L=50 C=100 D=500 M=1000

-Click examples to quickly test common conversions
+Click an example button to test common conversions instantly

-All conversions done locally in your browser
+All conversions stay in your browser

 Want to learn more?
 Read documentation →